"

 • Single bar line: Also known as simply “bar line,” the single bar line separates measures.

-• Double bar line: With its two closely-placed fine bar lines, the double bar line is often used in examples and exercises to distinguish measures or sections from one another.
+• Double bar line: Featuring two closely spaced thin lines, the double bar line is commonly used in examples and exercises to separate measures or sections.

-• Final double bar line: The final double bar line also has two closely-placed bar lines, but the first line is fine and the second is thick.
+• Final double bar line: The final double bar line also consists of two closely spaced bars, with the first being thin and the second thick.
 It is used to mark the end of a piece or example.

 Example 5.8.1.
 Repeat signs

-The repeat sign consists of two dots that sit in the second and third spaces of the staff.
-The dots lie within the inside of final double bar lines.
-Notice that at measure 5, the double bar lines are reversed, where the thicker line appears first.
+The repeat sign features two dots placed in the second and third spaces of the staff.
+These dots are located within the inside of the final double bar lines.
+Note that at measure 5, the double bar lines are reversed, with the thicker line appearing first.

-• Read measure 1 to measure 4, then repeat measure 1 to measure 4.
+• Read measures 1 through 4, then repeat measures 1 through 4.

-• Read measure 5 to the end, then repeat measure 5 to the end.
+• Read measure 5 to the end, then repeat it.

-Repeat signs can have a first and second ending.
+Repeat signs can include first and second endings (see Example 5.8.2).

 Example 5.8.2.
 First and second endings

-• Read measure 1 to measure 4, which is the first ending.
+• Read measures 1 through 4, which is the first ending.
 Then return to the beginning.

-• Read measure 1 to measure 3, then skip the first ending.
-Go directly to the second ending.
+• Read measures 1 through 3, then skip the first ending and go directly to the second ending.

-• There will be a total of eight measures.
+• There will be eight measures in total.

-Another common sign you may encounter is D. C. al Fine (da capo al fine).
-The words “da capo” mean “from the head” and “al fine” mean “to the end,” so you would go back to the beginning and stop at the final double bar line.
+Another common sign you might encounter is D. C. al Fine (da capo al fine).
+The words “da capo” mean “from the beginning,” and “al fine” mean “to the end.”
+You would go back to the start and stop at the final double bar line (Example 5.8.3).

 Example 5.8.3.
 D. C. al Fine

-• Read measure 1 to measure 8, then return to the beginning (da capo).
+• Read measures 1 through 8, then go back to the beginning (da capo).

-There is no final double bar line at measure 8 because measure 8 is not the end: measure 4 is the end.
-There is only a double bar line at measure 8, and the final double bar line is at measure 4.
+There is no final double bar line at measure 8 because measure 8 is not the end; measure 4 is the end.
+The double bar line appears only at measure 8, and the actual final double bar line is at measure 4.

 In addition to D. C. al Fine, you may also see D. S. al Fine (dal segno al fine).
-The words “dal segno” mean “from the sign,” so rather than returning back to the beginning, you return to the sign.
+The words “dal segno” mean “from the sign.”
+Instead of returning to the beginning, you go back to the sign (Example 5.8.4).

 Example 5.8.4.
 D. S. al Fine

-• Read measure 1 to measure 8, then return to the sign (segno).
+• Read measures 1 through 8, then go back to the sign.

 Example 5.8.5.
 D. C. al Coda

-• Read measure 1 to measure 8, then return to the beginning (D.C.).
+• Read measures 1 through 8, then go back to the start (D.C.).

-• Read measure 1 to measure 2, then jump to the coda sign (measure 9).
+• Read measures 1 to 2, then jump to the coda sign.

-Both the segno and coda signs may be used in D. S. al Coda (dal segno al coda).
+Both the segno and coda signs may be used in D. S. al Coda (dal segno al coda) (Example 5.8.6).

-• Read measure 1 to measure 8, then return to the sign (measure 3).
+• Read measures 1 through 8, then go back to the sign.

-• Read measure 3 to measure 6, then jump to the coda sign (measure 9).
+• Read measures 3 through 6, then jump to the coda sign.

-The variety of endings may seem confusing at first, but sometimes multiple pages of music are repeated and it is easier to simply add one of the labels from this section.
+The different endings can seem confusing at first, but sometimes several pages of music are repeated.
+Adding one of the labels from this section makes reading music much simpler.

 Endings